-- i) Pension/benefits will only apply to the extent of the Member's coverage at the time of commencing leave.
-During the period of parental/adoption leave the Employer will continue to pay the benefit premiums normally paid for the eligible Member.
-Should the Member wish to continue Optional Life coverage, payment arrangements can be made between the Employer and Member for the period of leave to be covered. - ii) For Members participating in the College Pension Plan, they may apply to the Pension Corporation to make contributions for the period of absence in accordance with Pension Corporation regulations.
+- i) Pension/benefits will only apply to the extent of the Member's coverage at the time of commencing leave. - ii) During the period of parental/adoption leave the Employer and Member will continue to pay the pension and benefit premiums normally paid for the eligible Member.
+Should the Member wish to continue Optional Life coverage, payment arrangements can be made between the Employer and Member for the period of leave to be covered.